nmccrea/nickmccrea.com/about.md

 I'm a software engineer, writer, and editor in Miami, Florida.

-I've worked at web startups, been a digital nomad, and dabbled in entrepreneurship.
+I've worked at web startups, been a digital nomad, and taken a few goes at entrepreneurship.

 I built [Sobot Rimulator](https://github.com/nmccrea/sobot-rimulator){:target="_blank"}, an autonomous robot programming teaching tool.